AngerSolutions/angersolutions.github.io/rules/readme.md

   - Subject line MUST include the module number.
   - Images of pages MUST be upright and COMPLETELY legible.
   - ALWAYS print answers, DON'T use cursive, so it's easy to read.
-  - ALWAYS a pencil so answers are easy to change, as necessary.
+  - ALWAYS use a pencil so answers are easy to change, as necessary.

 * Homework WON'T be "reviewed" after submission.
   You can iron out issues with homework, BEFORE submitting it, by asking specific questions.